MAYII-XCHANGE/omvApp_project/README.md

 Keep track of your financial activities with a detailed transaction history, providing transparency and accountability.

 5. Notifications
-Receive real-time notifications for succeful or declined payment transactions
+Receive real-time notifications for successful or declined payment transactions

 # Usage
 Login: Enter your credentials to access your account or create an account if not done.